Question: What is the difference between a resort park and a regular state park?

 Question: How far in advance may I make a reservation for a lodge room or cottage?

-If you call a park, an individual may make a reservation up to 3 years to the month in advance.
-As an example, on July 1, 2006 we began taking reservations for arrival for the month of July in 2009.
+If you call a park, an individual may make a reservation up to one year in advance of the date of arrival.
+As an example, on July 1, 2006 we began taking reservations for arrival for the date of July 1, 2007.
 Reservations made online and may be made for the period for which we have established accommodation rates.
-This is usually between 1 and 2 years in advance and can easily be determined by looking at the maximum depart date on the first page of the web reservation process.
+This is usually one year in advance and can easily be determined by looking at the maximum depart date on the first page of the web reservation process.